Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 • Batch Management

-ERP systems can be operated in different ways, depending on a company's needs and resources.
-The most important operating models are on-premise, cloud and hybrid solutions, each of which has its own characteristics and requirements.
+ERP systems can be deployed in different ways depending on a company’s needs and resources.
+The main deployment models are on-premises, cloud, and hybrid solutions – each with its own characteristics and requirements.

 On-premise systems

-With the on-premise version, the ERP software is installed and operated on the company's own servers.
-The company is fully responsible for managing and maintaining the software, including updates, backups and security.
-This operating model gives companies full control over their data and systems, but requires significant investment in IT infrastructure and IT staff.
-On-premise solutions are often preferred by companies that have strict data protection requirements or need special customization.
+With an on-premises setup, the ERP software is installed and operated on the company’s own servers.
+The company is fully responsible for managing and maintaining the system, including updates, backups, and security.

 Cloud systems

-Cloud ERP systems are provided and hosted via the internet.
-The ERP provider assumes responsibility for maintenance, security updates and system availability.
-There are two main types of cloud operating models: Public Cloud and Private Cloud.
+Cloud ERP systems are delivered and hosted via the internet.
+The ERP provider takes care of maintenance, security updates, and system availability.
+There are two main cloud models: Public Cloud and Private Cloud.

 Public cloud

-In a public cloud, the ERP software is operated by an external provider on public servers.
-Several companies use the same infrastructure, but the data is logically separated from each other.
-This operating model is often more cost-effective and quicker to set up, as no in-house hardware is required.
+In a public cloud, the ERP software is hosted by an external provider on shared servers.
+Multiple companies use the same infrastructure, but their data is logically separated.
+This model is typically more cost-effective and quicker to implement, as no in-house hardware is required.

 Private cloud

-A private cloud is a cloud-based solution in which the resources used are reserved exclusively for a single company.
-This offers more security and control than the public cloud, while still providing the benefits of an externally managed infrastructure.
+A private cloud is a cloud-based solution where resources are dedicated exclusively to a single company.
+This provides greater security and control compared to a public cloud, while still benefiting from an externally managed infrastructure.

 Hybrid systems

-Hybrid ERP systems combine elements of on-premise and cloud solutions.
-This allows companies to run certain ERP modules on-premise, while other functions are hosted in the cloud.
-This operating model offers the best of both worlds: the flexibility and scalability of the cloud and the control and security of the on-premise installation.
-This can be particularly beneficial for companies looking to gradually migrate to the cloud or keep sensitive data local.
+Hybrid ERP systems combine on-premises and cloud elements.
+Companies can run certain ERP modules on their own servers while hosting others in the cloud.
+This model offers the best of both worlds – the flexibility and scalability of the cloud, combined with the control and security of on-premises deployment.

 Mockup of Yaveon Papers